swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ### Exercise : Cloning a Repository from GitHub

 Step 1 : Pick any repository you like.
-There are many cool projects hosted on github.
+There are many cool projects hosted on GitHub.
 Take a few minutes here, and pick a piece of code.

 Step 2 : Clone it.
 If you didn't find anything cool, you can chose the "instructional" Spoon-Knife repository: